pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/07-ambiguity-without-exit.md

 The presence of a real, accessible completion surface dramatically improves regulatory efficiency.
 Real object capture permits frequent, low-intensity discharge events rather than infrequent, high-intensity ones.
 Fictional or symbolic capture remains viable but is less precise, often requiring greater repetition to achieve partial relief.

-This distinction explains why systems with stable access to interactive completion surfaces appear quieter, less escalatory, and less compulsive—not because load is absent, but because termination is efficient.
+This distinction explains why systems with stable access to interactive completion surfaces appear quieter, less escalatory, and less compulsive.
+This is not because load is absent, but because termination is efficient.

 ### Routing Completion: State-Transition Directors Revisited